 - Temporary Staff – We use an approved list of reputable employment agencies and verify the practices of any new agency added to that list.
 We currently use Adecco agencies for temporary staff; they have a zero-tolerance approach to modern slavery and human trafficking within their business and supply chains.
 They published their first statement last year and since then have continued to increase their work in this area.

-- Employee code of conduct - Our Staff Handbook makes clear the actions and behaviours expected of our employees at work and representing the company.
+- Employee code of conduct – The handbook makes clear the actions and behaviours expected of our employees at work and representing the company.
 We strive to maintain the highest standards of employee conduct, engagement and ethical behaviour across the business.

 Monitor and Review

-We assess risk using the Slavery and Trafficking (Sal) Risk Assessment template.
-The most recent assessment was carried out by the Head of Human Resources and the Finance Director.
+We assess risk using the Slavery and Trafficking (SaT) Risk Assessment template.
+The most recent assessment was carried out by the Head of Human Resources and the Finance Director in March 2021.
 We will review, at least annually, how we operate in the light of this assessment to ensure the embedding of respect for human rights and zero tolerance of modern slavery.

 All Hidden Hearing employees will receive training on the Demant Code of Conduct in 2021.

 All employees to have a sound understanding of the Code of Conduct and pass the training modules.
 The training will ensure that employees know how to raise issues and have the confidence to do so.
 Refresher training will be offered every 2 years.

 This statement was approved on 25th March 2021 by the organisation's board of directors, who will review and update it annually.